caitlinsalt/how-to-do-stuff/dotnet/c-sharp-crash-course.md

 $"There are {lines.Count} lines in the document."
 ```

 In this example, `lines.Count` is an expression that will be evaluated, converted to a string, and inserted into the literal at runtime.
 Generally speaking, interpolated strings are converted at compile time into calls to the `string.Format()` method, which is discussed more fully below.
-From C# 10 onwards, you can also use interpolated strings in `const` initialisers as long as all the expressions in the string are compile-time constants.
+From C# 10 onwards, you can also use interpolated strings in `const` initialisers as long as all the expressions in the string are constant strings; you can't use any expressions whose string conversion might vary at runtime, including numeric compile-time constants.

 The backslash escape sequences from regular string literals also work in interpolated strings.
-C# 8 introduced verbatim interpolated strings, enabling constructs such as `$@"C:\Users\{user}\Desktop"`, which is a bad example you should never actually use because it makes a whole host of poor assumptions.
+C# 8 introduced verbatim interpolated strings, enabling constructs such as `$@"C:\Users\{user}\Desktop"`, which is a bad example you should never actually use in the real world.

 #### Indexers